awsdocs/amazon-ec2-user-guide/doc_source/requesting-ebs-volume-modifications.md

 ## Initializing Elastic Volumes Support \(If Needed\)<a name="initialize-modification-support"></a>

-Before you can modify a volume that was attached to an instance before November 1, 2016, you must initialize volume modification support using one of the following actions:
+Before you can modify a volume that was attached to an instance before November 3, 2016 23:40 UTC, you must initialize volume modification support using one of the following actions:
 + Detach and attach the volume
-+ Restart the instance
++ Stop and start the instance

 Use one of the following procedures to determine whether your instances are ready for volume modification\.